EmmaBrass/ira/README.md

 The system has capabilities for vision using a USB camera, ChatGPT integration, and face-tracking animatronic eyes.
 The arm can paint on 2D surfaces.

+In this version of the project, the robot 'looks' at the human user and then paints an outline of their face.